Il-2 Shturmivk. An Ilyushin Fighter in Samara?

 The monuments of the city of Samara

-At the beginning of the war, Many activities that were based in the cities near the war zones were relocated to the easternmost regions of the Union including the No. 1 factories in Moscow and the No. 18 factory in Voronezh which were moved to Samara which was then called.
+At the beginning of the war, Many activities that were based in the cities near the war zones were relocated to the easternmost regions of the Soviet Union including the No. 1 factories in Moscow and the No. 18 factory in Voronezh which were moved to Samara which was then called.
 Kuybichev.
 Both began mass production of Il-2 in 1941.

 The restoration of Il-2